Sometimes babies are unable to feed at the breast and it is necessary to express your breastmilk. Expressing your milk:

 - You are planning on returning to work or school and want to pump milk for your baby

 - You prefer to give your baby expressed milk part or all of the time

 Keep in mind, breast pumps are not a requirement for breastfeeding!
 If you choose to use a pump, look for a good quality one.
 Good quality does not necessarily mean expensive... manual pumps are cheaper than electric pumps.
 Some women find pumps don't work well for them and they have more success with hand expression.

-For more information on pumping, refer to this fact sheet.
+For more information on pumping, refer to this pump fact sheet (external PDF).